 Unlike C++ or Java, C has no built-in exception mechanism.
-Error handling in C is done through:
+Functions report failure through return values, status flags, and the errno convention:

 The most fundamental C error handling pattern: check the return value of every function that can fail.